vkhazin/fe-intro-courseware/javascript-intro/lab-operators-conditions.md

 ```
 * Declare a new variable and use string [concatenation assignment](https://docs.onux.com/en-US/Developers/JavaScript-PP/Language/Reference/Expressions/assignment-operators/concatenation) to assign value to it
 * Print the result of operation using `console.log()` statement
-* Modify your code to multiple or to divide two strings or string variables e.g.: `console.log('John' * 'Smith');`
+* Modify your code to multiply or to divide two strings or string variables e.g.: `console.log('John' * 'Smith');`
-* After you have validated the outcome, remove all your statements to start anew
+* After you have validated the outcome, remove all your statements to start clean
 * Declare new variable and assign a numeric value to it
-* Declare a third variable and assign a result of increment by 1 using the [pre-increment operator](https://www.tutorialgateway.org/increment-and-decrement-operators-in-javascript/)
-* Write an `if` statement to check whether the result of increment is greater than or equal to a value of 10
+* Write an `if` statement to check whether the variable value is greater than or equal to a value of 10
-* Inside the parenthesis write a statement to print out the value using `console.log()` statement
+* Inside the parenthesis write a statement to print out the value using `console.log()` statement,
-* How do you change the value to get the statement to print out or to be silent?